 These tragic deaths could be prevented by halting new infections and improving testing and access to treatment for those infected.
 This means ensuring safe blood transfusions and injection practices, vaccinating children and healthcare workers against hepatitis B, and making sure that those most at risk get tested and receive the medicines they need to treat hepatitis B and cure hepatitis C.

 Europe’s first-ever viral hepatitis action plan steers interventions to achieve these targets by 2020.
 Each country should define and implement an essential package of prevention, testing, treatment and care interventions contextualised to its local epidemic.

 European HIV-Hepatitis Testing Week: Test, treat and prevent

 Safe and effective treatments exist that allow people living with HIV and/or viral hepatitis B to lead healthy and long lives.
 Those living with hepatitis C can be cured.
 Knowing one’s health status, however, is the prerequisite to accessing treatment.
 This is why WHO strongly supports European HIV-Hepatitis Testing Week, which aims to break the silence around HIV and viral hepatitis and build momentum to stop these epidemics by 2030.
 The most recent campaign, between 18 and 25 November 2016, helped to raise awareness to this end.

 Nearly half of the 2.5 million people estimated to be living with HIV in the WHO European Region are currently unaware of their infection.
 Close to half of those who test positive are diagnosed at a late stage, delaying their access to treatment and increasing the chances of transmission to their partners.

-To expand HIV and hepatitis testing, treatment and care, the two action plans recommend that countries test all people at higher risk, ensuring confidentiality of test results, and that they provide treatment, care and prevention soon after diagnosis to all.
+To expand HIV and hepatitis testing, treatment and care, the two action plans recommend that countries test all people at higher risk, ensuring the confidentiality of test results and that they provide treatment, care and prevention soon after diagnosis to all.